runwayml/learn/docs/getting-started/installation.md

-## System requirements

-* Mac, Windows, or Linux operating system

-## Installation
+## Donwload Runway

-If you haven't yet downloaded Runway, then let's begin by getting you an [invite to download the app](https://runwayml.com/).
-You can do this through signing up on our list on [runwayml.com](https://runwayml.com/).
-Shortly after getting an email, you should receive a link to download Runway.
-Download the right version for your operating system.
+TODO

-?> If you encounter any problems or issues with the installation, please send us an email to [support@runwayml.com](mailto:support@runwayml.com).
+?> If you encounter any problems or issues with the installation, please visit the [Support Center](https://support.runwayml.com/).

 ## Create an Account